sysdiglabs/terraform-aws-secure-for-cloud/modules/infrastructure/permissions/iam-user/README.md

 # Permissions :: Single-Account user credentials

-Will create an IAM user and add general permissions
+Will create an IAM user and add add permissions for required modules

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements